Link: Apply now for the no annual fee Bilt Mastercard®

 The Bilt Mastercard® (review) is a valuable no annual fee card that I applied for and hold onto.
 This allows you to pay your rent by credit card and earn rewards, even if your landlord doesn’t ordinarily allow no-fee credit card payments.
 For us homeowners, you can potentially even pay your HOA this way.

 There are many innovative things about Bilt, including that there’s a Bilt Rent Day promotion on the first day of each month.
-With a new month being right around the corner, we’ve just learned the details of the April 2025 Bilt Rent Day offer There’s going to be an airline transfer bonus… well, three transfer bonuses, actually, sort of.
+With it now being a new month, I’d like to post a reminder of the May 2025 Bilt Rent Day offer, which is now live.
+For the fourth month in a row, we’re seeing a transfer bonus, which is pretty awesome!

 In this post: